Kya Huaa Tera Vaada: Ten years later

 Mona's children have grown up.
 Rano, 17, and Rajbeer, 15, are carefree and mischievous.
-Bulbul (Sargun Mehta), now 23, is very strict, but simple, selfless and mature.
+Bulbul, now 23, is very strict, but simple, selfless and mature.
 Mona runs a restaurant and still lives with Pradeep's memories.
 Bulbul has lost all trust in men after what her father did and now works as a journalist exposing men who take advantage of women.
-Bulbul finds out that since Anushka was released early from prison, she married a rich man in Australia, Balbir Bhalla, who also raised her daughter Anika (Neelam Sivia).
+Bulbul finds out that since Anushka was released early from prison, she married a rich man in Australia, Balbir Bhalla, who also raised her daughter Anika.

-Mona meets Jatin Chopra (Hiten Tejwani) who owns the news channel Bulbul works with and who Pradeep's father had wanted her to marry years ago.
-He asks Bulbul to shoot a wedding where the groom is Vihaan (Mohit Malhotra) and the bride is Bulbul's half sister Anika.
+Mona meets Jatin Chopra who owns the news channel Bulbul works with and who Pradeep's father had wanted her to marry years ago.
+He asks Bulbul to shoot a wedding where the groom is Vihaan and the bride is Bulbul's half sister Anika.
 Finding out that Vihaan's family is filing for bankruptcy, Anushka convinces Anika to break off the marriage leaving Vihaan broken-hearted and hurt.
 Vihaan decides to work under Jatin and is posted as an assistant to Bulbul who is unaware of his identity.

 Anushka reveals that Anika is her and Pradeep's daughter.
 An angry Bulbul gets drunk and unknowingly reveals Pradeep's past with Anushka and Anika to Vihaan.
 The two connect.
 With help from Rano, Bulbul realises her feelings for Vihaan and they fall in love.
 Rajbeer's Australian university turns out to be fake; he comes home and tries to commit suicide but is saved by Jatin.
 Rano falls for a boy named Rohan who has been sent by Anushka to take advantage of Rano.
 When he starts blackmailing Rano, Anushka comes to her rescue and turns Rano against Mona.
 Vihaan is announced as chairperson of the company angering a clueless Bulbul.